 Visual Content is King

-Visual content continues to do well and grow.
+Visual content and video marketing continues to do well and grow.

 Especially in the realm of videos and live-streaming.